cedx/grinder-coveralls/docs/usage.md

 }
 ```

-!!! tip
-    See the source code of the [`coveralls` package](https://pub.dev/packages/coveralls) for the full list of supported parameters.
+?> See the source code of the [coveralls](https://pub.dev/packages/coveralls) package for the full list of supported parameters.

 #### Uri **endPoint**
 The base URI of the API endpoint of the [Coveralls](https://coveralls.io) service.